 The first half of life is generally a time of doing what others expect or rebelling against what was expected.
 There are those lucky few who figured out early on who they are and what they want, and now that may have changed.
 Many clients talk of majoring in a particular field or marrying a certain person, taking a specific job or even living in a particular location because it was the thing to do or pleased your parents or your peers.
 Some rebel and do the exact opposite, not realizing that they are still being controlled by others’ expectations.
 Either way, we are not considering who we are and what we most want.
 For many of us, an awakening happens in midlife, leaving us wanting more out of ourselves and out of life.
 It’s time to find meaning and purpose at midlife.

 Finding Meaning And Purpose At Midlife

-You may have married the man of your dreams.
-Or the relationship you have found that his dreams and your dreams are quite different, Or you may have stayed single to pursue your corporate dreams or the dream of taking care of others in a helping profession.
+You may have married the man of your dreams or the relationship you were supposed to have, but your goals and your partner’s goals are now different.
+Or you may have stayed single to pursue your corporate dreams.
 All you know is that right now, what worked before no longer works.
 You suddenly feel like a fish out of water.

 What Worked Before No Longer Works

 You may have been “the good girl” people-pleasing and perfectionism to get love, to get ahead or to just make your life work.
 Your life may have been based on fearing the disapproval of others and focused on trying to win approval, instead of approving of yourself.
 You felt that your doing, keeping busy, made you who you were.
 You may have unconsciously felt that your doing made you worthy of others love and approval.
 You became exhausted, overwhelmed, and unsatisfied.

 The second half of life is about pleasing yourself first, instead of pleasing others.
 Time to rediscover what you value and what you love to do.
 Meaning and purpose come when what we most love to do also serves the world.
 It’s about creating a win-win solution.